Topological entropy for partial actions of the group $\mathbb Z$: Introduction

 If a homeomorphism $f : A \to f(A)$ is such that $f(A) \not\subset A$, even though the orbit of a point may not be well-defined, we can consider pieces of orbits, as long as iterating by $f$ makes sense.
 In this setting, partial group actions arise naturally; however, an extension of the concept of topological entropy for this setting is still missing.
-Our first attempt is to consider the partial action of the additive group $\ZZ$ and try to understand which properties it shares with the usual dynamical systems topological entropy.
+In this paper, we consider partial actions of the additive group $\ZZ$ and study properties it shares with the usual topological entropy associated with dynamical systems.

-In this text, after reviewing some basic concepts about partial actions (section 2) we define a partial topological entropy for $\ZZ$ partial actions on metric and topological spaces (section 3), establish some of its properties (section 4) and then we present a Bowen's like result, showing that the partial entropy is in some sense concentrated on the (partial) non-wandering set (section 5).
+This work is organized as follows: after reviewing some basic concepts about partial actions (section 2), we define a partial topological entropy for $\ZZ$ partial actions acting on clopen sets of metric spaces (section 3), establish some of its properties (section 4), and then we present a result analogous to Bowen's for actions of $\mathbb Z$, showing that the partial entropy is concentrated on the (partial) non-wandering set (section 5).